A programming stack designed to scale

 Perhaps one of the best strengths of Elixir is that it is a language that engineers truly love to use.
 There are annual conferences in the US and Europe that host thousands of people, with growing attendance each year.
 Elixir can be a perfect choice for your next project given the importance of employee retention and job satisfaction.

-monitoring phoenix
+Monitoring phoenix

 Team insights